R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Method

 \subsubsection{Rollout-Head Optimization}

-In Rollout-Head optimization stage, we only optimize the parameters of the Rollout-Head ($\phi$) while keeping the backbone and the primary LM-Head frozen.
+In Rollout-Head optimization stage, we only optimize the parameters of the Rollout-Head ($\phi$) while keeping the backbone and the primary LM Head frozen.
 Here, $\pi_{\phi}$ serves as both the trajectory generator and the optimization target.
 Let $y$ denote the trajectories sampled from $\pi_{\phi}$, the optimization objective for Stage 1 is formulated as:

 In our primary experiments, we employ the Group Inverse-Frequency Reward as the default exploration signal, as it explicitly encourages diversity in optimization trajectories.
 A detailed comparative analysis between this reward and alternative designs is provided in Section~\ref{sec:analysis}.
+The Rollout-Head is reward-agnostic; GIF is one effective instantiation, but any task-appropriate exploration signal can be substituted.